Titans of Industry talk up SEQ

 “E-commerce for Queensland grew 20 per cent last year, and Queensland has four of the highest growth areas nationally.
 But they’re not in Brisbane, they are in Toowoomba, Mackay and Cairns.
 So we’re not only interested in servicing Brisbane but we are expanding our facilities out regionally as well.”
 Michelle McNally, General Manager Property, Australia Post added.

-“There’s been a lot of technology change come through the sector, particularly in things like automated guided vehicles which now operate across our facilities in Australia and globally.
-Lots of innovation in automatic, vertical storage systems and from a security aspect, our facilities are all using biometrics, fingerprinting and eye scanning.”
+“There’s been a lot of technology change come through the sector, particularly in things like automated guided vehicles which now operate across our facilities in Australia and globally.”
 Said Matthew Toohey, General Manager, Group Property - Coca-Cola Amatil.

 When asked how they predict the increase to land tax and the introduction of a new tax on foreign land owners impacting the industrial space, the panel responded overwhelmingly against the increases.